 The processes in the Global Fund Funding Model offer different opportunities for the inclusion of community and key population, human rights, and gender-related (CRG) priorities.
 Here’s a walkthrough of these processes, with some insights on how community groups can maximise to push for their CRG priorities.

-The Global Fund Community, Rights and Gender Strategic Initiative (CRG SI) has a technical assistance programme to enable greater access to technical support for community groups, key population networks, and civil society.
+The APCRG Platform that APCASO hosts, through the support of the Global Fund Community Engagement Strategic Initiative (CE SI), has a technical assistance programme to enable greater access to technical support for community groups, key population networks, and civil society.
 Read about it here.

 This walkthrough aims to explain the different stages in the funding process, from the mechanisms involved in determining a country’s eligibility and the allocation for every disease component to grant-making, grant implementation and reprogramming.
 The sections below also explain country processes, such as the national strategic plan development and country dialogues, that underpin funding requests and grant implementation.